Our AFAST®-applied Fluid Scoring System’s “Small Volume and Large Volume Bleeder/Effusion Principle” has been updated!

 Figure.
 The Modification Better Categorizes “Small” versus “Large Volume” Bleeder-Effusion.
 Note that in C) there is a true large volume of “3” compared to B) with our new system that is a small volume of “1.5” that would not be differentiated using our original system (Lisciandro et al. JVECC 2009).

 Figure.
 The AFAST®-applied Fluid Scoring System for Tracking Patients – worsening (increasing abdominal fluid score, AFS), or improving/resolving (decreasing abdominal fluid score, AFS), or static (no change in AFS).
 Veterinarians have a huge advantage over our physician counterparts did you not use a fluid scoring system routinely in people.

-EXPECT dogs and cats (and likely other species) to resorb the blood in a cavity or space within 48-hours if bleeding has ceased (or coagulopathy has been corrected) through author experience.
+FASTVet 48-hour Bleeding Rule.
+EXPECT dogs and cats (and likely other species) to resorb the blood in their abdominal cavity within 48-hours if bleeding has ceased and coagulopathy when present has been corrected through author experience.
 No studies to the author’s knowledge have published this information but it serves as a good rule of thumb.